Our business depends on responsible stewardship of nature, the source of our produce that will sustain our future.

 DMPI’s close to a century of growing and manufacturing attest to how it has sustained the environment and its own operations.

-Across over 95 years of operations, the Company’s land-use practices have been mainly aimed at improving plantation yield through ecologically friendly land preparation, use of sustainable planting materials, plant disease management, chemical application, and efficient water sourcing and drainage.
+Our land-use practices have been focused on improving plantation yield through ecologically friendly land preparation, use of sustainable planting materials, plant nutrient application, efficient water sourcing, drainage and plant disease management.

 Pineapple planting in Bukidnon, Philippines